loftwah/blog/src/content/blog/tech-stack.md

 - **Anthropic**: More AI power with Claude for advanced use cases.
 - **Axiom**: Observability done right for logs, metrics, and more.
 - **Ollama**: Local LLMs on my machine.
 No cloud required.
-- **Vector**: A lightweight, ultra-fast tool for building observability pipelines

 ---